AlexisAmand/Beer-Clicker/README.md

 ## Screenshots

+The story takes place in the tavern of a small village somewhere in Asia.

 ![ScreenShot](https://github.com/AlexisAmand/Beer-Clicker/blob/main/screenshots/beer-01.png)

 This game is a clicker.
 Your mission, if you accept it, is simply to.... click on the screen.
 Each click is a beer that's drunk.